Aftermath001/code-challenge1-phase2/my-react-app/README.md

 The mini web app covers the following key concepts in React:

 ## Components
 Components are the building blocks of React applications.
 They are reusable pieces of code that can be composed to create more complex UIs.
-In this app, you will create several components, including a Header, Footer, Post, and Comment.
+In this app, you will create several components, including Post, and Comment.

 ## Props
 Props are used to pass data between components.
 They are essentially the inputs to a component.
 In this app, you will use props to pass data from the App component to the child components.